2nd Annual BvB Dallas Words with Friends Challenge presented by Avondale Dealerships!

-- TIME – The Tournament will be played in FAST PLAY mode.
+- TIME – The Tournament will be played in FAST PLAY mode on the Words With Friends 2 app (download for iOS or Android).
 You will have approximately 48 hours to complete a maximum of 3 games (Best 2 out of 3 advances).
 Players should let each other know in advance when they will be available to play.
 If you need a significant amount of time before your next move in the game, be courteous and notify the other player via the chat feature on the app.
 If TWO FULL games are not completed within the allotted time, then BOTH players will be eliminated from the tournament.
 An appeal may be made to your assigned REF if you can prove (via screenshot) that your opponent: failed to start the match, “no showed,” or “forfeited.”
 An appeal does not guarantee a reversal of elimination.

 - WINNING – First player to win 2 games determines the winner of each round.
 Upon each round’s conclusion, the winner must take a screen shot of all games played and email their assigned REF to report the round’s results (e.g., final scores, forfeitures, or abandoned games).

 - TIES – If a game ends in a tie, keep playing more games until one player wins 2 games.
 If the allotted time to finish a round runs out, the player with the most total points in all games played (minimum 2 full games) will be declared the winner.
 In the rare event that total points are equal, the winner will be determined by coin flip administered by the assigned REF.